kratzert/RRMPG/docs/source/examples/speed_comparision.rst

 **So what does this mean**

-We'll see, but you'll now maybe better understand the idea of this project.
-We can implement models in Python, that have the performance of Fortran, but are easier to get started with and play around.
+We'll see, but you will now have maybe a better idea of this project.
+The thing is, we can implement models in Python, that have roughly the performance of Fortran, but are at the same time less complex to implement and play around with.
+We can also save a lot of boilerplate code we need with Fortran to compiler our code in the most optimal way.
+We only need to follow some rules of the Numba library and for the rest, add one decorator to the function definition.
 We can run 1000s of simulations and don't have to wait for ages and we can stay the entire time in one environment (for simulating and evaluating the results).
 The hope is, that this will help fellow students/researchers to better understand hydrological models and lose fear of what might seem intimidating at first, follwing a quote by Richard Feynman:

 **"What I can not create, I do not understand" - Richard Feynman**